Ghrshd/Movie-Discord-Bot/README.md

 |-l or -lengh|How long the movie is|
 |-sum or -summery| Will get -r,-p,-l together|
 |-h or -help|A list of the commands|
-<--
-#what does t
-This is a discord bot witch can give information about a given movie -->